shruthi25sundar/Supply-Chain-Management/README.md

 - User feedback is largely positive, which suggests good performance in meeting user expectations.

 These insights suggest that the monitoring system is functioning effectively, providing timely and relevant information to users, with room for occasional improvements to address response time spikes and ensure even higher relevance in responses.

+### Technologies
+1. Python 3.12
+2. Minsearch for in memory full-text search
+3. GroqAI as an LLM
+4. Docker and Docker Compose for containerization
+5. Flask as the API interface - to be used by any other UX
+6. Grafana for monitoring and PostgreSQL as the backend for it

+### Additional Code Overview

+**6. app.py (Flask Web Application)**
+   - **Purpose**: Implements the main Flask web application to handle user interactions.
+   - **Routes**:
+     - `POST /question`: Accepts a user question, processes it using the Retrieval-Augmented Generation (RAG) system, and returns the generated answer.
+It also logs the conversation to the database for future reference.
+     - `POST /feedback`: Accepts feedback on a particular conversation and stores it in the database for analysis.

+### Conclusion:

+The codebase for the **Supply-Chain-Management Assistant** application demonstrates a complete pipeline for a Retrieval-Augmented Generation (RAG) system.
+The system integrates data ingestion, RAG, database management, and a Flask-based web API.
+The core functionality revolves around retrieving relevant supplier contracts using a text-based search index and augmenting this with a language model to generate responses, then logging these interactions for further feedback analysis.

+The key components of the system are:
+1. **Data Ingestion (`ingest.py`)**: Indexing text data from supplier contracts.
+2. **Database Management (`db.py` and `db_prep.py`)**: Storing conversations and feedback.
+3. **RAG System (`rag.py`)**: Conducting search and generating relevant responses.
+4. **Web Application (`app.py`)**: Managing the user interface and API endpoints.

+### Next Steps for Improvement:

+1. **Improved Search Capabilities**:
+   - Enhance the text search index to allow more advanced querying features such as fuzzy matching, synonyms, and context-aware searches.
+Using tools like Elasticsearch or extending the current `minsearch` indexing with advanced NLP techniques (e.g., sentence embeddings) could improve retrieval accuracy.

+2. **Response Quality Enhancement**:
+   - Implement more sophisticated prompt engineering in `rag.py` to build more contextual prompts for the language model.
+For example, dynamically adjusting prompt length based on the complexity of the query or previous user interactions could improve answer quality.
+   - Fine-tune the language model based on domain-specific supplier contract data to improve its understanding of supply chain management topics.

+3. **Feedback Loop Integration**:
+   - Leverage user feedback stored in the database to continuously improve the RAG model.
+You could implement active learning techniques to use highly rated answers to refine the model's performance over time.

+4. **Cost Optimization**:
+   - Implement cost monitoring in real time using OpenAI's API to prevent overuse of tokens and reduce operating expenses.
+Currently, the cost calculation is manual and could be automated with usage caps or intelligent query handling to avoid unnecessary expenses.

+5. **User Interaction Personalization**:
+   - Enhance the Flask API by personalizing responses based on user profiles or past queries.
+A recommendation system could suggest similar or follow-up questions to improve the user experience.

+6. **Scalability & Performance**:
+   - If the application grows in usage, consider scaling the database and search infrastructure to handle larger datasets and more concurrent users.
+A switch to cloud-based hosting solutions and distributed databases might be necessary for greater performance.